-Bretton Woods will offer Basic Archery as an option some mornings and afternoons for campers ages 10 and up.
+Bretton Woods will offer Basic Archery for some sessions in the afternoon for an hour.
 Led by staff trained in archery and archery safety, COMAR state regulations and safety standards will be strictly followed.
 If you would like to sign your child up for archery please fill out the “2016 Archery Permission Form” under the forms section on the Parent Dashboard.

 Transport & Bus Schedule

 Morning drop off time is 9:30 am at the picnic pavilion near the tennis courts.
 Pick-up time begins at 4:15 pm at the swimming pool (in the case of inclement weather, drop-off or pick-up may be moved to the clubhouse).
 There is a 30 minute grace period until 4:45 pm for pick-ups.
 After this time you will be charged a fee for additional daycare.
 All children being picked up must be signed out.